Treatment of WAS

 3. Use of medications to control the eczema and the itching.

-- Bathe every day.
+Bathe every day.
 Take 5-10 minute baths or showers in warm water.
 Avoid long, hot showers.
 Pat dry after the shower and avoid vigorous toweling.
 Bathing regularly helps moisturize the skin and reduces skin infections.
-Here are some suggested mild soaps.
+Here are

-- Swimming helps patients with eczema.
+Swimming helps patients with eczema.
 The chlorine in the pool kills some of the bacteria on the skin and seems to reduce the flares and control infections.
 Take a quick shower after the swim to wash off the chlorine and moisturize.
-Try one of the following baths suggested by the National Eczema Association
+Try one of the following baths suggested by the

 Medications to control the eczema and Itching

 1. Topical Corticosteroids(Steroids): These medications come in the form of ointments and creams and are often the only medicines that can help eczema.
 They come in various strengths, from mild to very potent.
 Steroids are potent medicines and must be used with care.
 Always use as directed by the physician.
 A thin layer of medication should be applied to the affected parts only.
 Applying moisturizer over the medication increases the effectiveness of the medicine, but also increases absorption and should be done under the direction of the physician.
 A mild steroid such as hydrocortisone 1% which is available over the counter is relatively safe.
 However, the more potent steroids can cause thinning of the skin, stretch marks, growth retardation or suppression of the adrenal gland if used in the same areas for a long period of time1.
 Children should be supervised if they use steroids.Listed are the topical steroids that are used and their potency.
 Use the lowest potency steroid that is effective for your child.